 From the tough true story to the teen heartbreak, we've compiled for you a list of the saddest movies cinema has to offer.
-Grab your best pillow, your favorite plush toy and your number one snack, and dive into the twelve best sad movies of all time — and don't hesitate to share your own picks with us below!
+Grab your best pillow, your favorite plush toy and your number one snack, and dive into the best sad movies of all time — and don't hesitate to share your own picks with us below!
 You can also head to our selection of the saddest movies on Netflix right now, or dive back at your own risk into the saddest Pixar moments ever.

 Just watching an old Robin Williams classic could bring you to tears, but this story of a psychiatrist trying to help a young prodigy stuck in his petty crime habits is the true definition of "emotional."
 Starring baby-faced #MattDamon and Ben Affleck, this Gus Van Sant masterpiece is about learning to believe in yourself.